tabitatk/ManualIoT/README.md

 # Light on at certain time

 so first i tried to look up on google for an Adafruit code to target the LED's.
-I came across File > Examples > Adafruit Neopixel > Simple. i copied this code and put it in my own code
+I came across File > Examples > Adafruit Neopixel > Simple. i copied this code and put it in my own code. i defined the pin to D5 and the number of px to 12.

 ~~~ #include <Adafruit_NeoPixel.h>
 #ifdef __AVR__
  #include <avr/power.h> // Required for 16 MHz Adafruit Trinket